SumoLogic/sumologic-documentation/docs/cse/rules/write-chain-rule.md

 ## Configure “Then Create a Signal” settings

 1. **On Entity**.
-Define the Entity field—for example an IP address, hostname, and so on—in the Record that the resulting Signal should be associated with.
+Define the Entity field—for example, an IP address, hostname, and so on—in the Record that the resulting Signal should be associated with.
 (In CSE, an Insight is a set of Signals with the same Entity field.)
 Select a value from the pull-down list.
 1. **with the summary.**
 1. **with the description**.
 Enter a description for the Signal.
 The Signal description should be a good indication of what the rule looks for.
 1. **with a severity of**.
 Severity is an estimate of the criticality of the detected activity, from 1 (lowest) to 10 (highest).